Improving Sleep QualityApproximately 1/3 of the Australian population experiences poor sleep quality or quantity every night. Is that you?

 Well, if you are achieving between 7 – 8 hours of quality sleep per night and you fall asleep within 20 – 30 minutes of going to bed, then you are considered a good sleeper.
-However, many don’t and this is where the Sound Sleep Program comes into play.
+However, many don't, and that is where the Sound Sleep Program comes in.

 The Sound Sleep Program assessment includes;